facastagnini/raspberry-bitcoin/README-BitcoinCore.md

 Firewall rules
 --------------

-Don't forget to forward port 8333 internet traffic to the Raspberry Pi.
+Don't forget to forward traffic on port 8333 to the Raspberry Pi.

 ASIC USB miner